On determinantal equations for curves and Frobenius split hypersurfaces: Introduction

-If the matrix $M$ providing a (set theoretic) determinantal equation for $X$ consists of linear (resp. quadratic, cubic, etc.) homogeneous polynomials then one says that $X$ is a linear (resp. quadratic, cubic, etc.) (set theoretic) determinantal hypersurface.
-If the matrix $M$ has entries of bounded degrees (independently of degree of $X$) then one says that \emph{$X$ is a bounded (set theoretic) determinantal hypersurface}.
-If the matrix $M$ is skew-symmetric and if $\pfaff M=G$ then one says that $X$ is a \emph{Pfaffian determinantal hypersurface} (recall that the Pfaffian $\pfaff{M}$ of a skew-symmetric matrix satisfies $\det(M)=\pfaff{M}^2$).

-As is explained in (\cite{beauville00}) the problem of finding linear determinantal equations is equivalent to finding an \emph{Ulrich bundle} on $X$.
-Existence of such a bundle is known in a few cases including complete intersections and is a difficult conjecture of (\cite{eisenbud03}) in general ((\cite{beauville17}) provides an excellent introduction to Ulrich bundles).
-As was proved in (\cite{eisenbud03}), the existence of an Ulrich bundle on any variety (i.e. not necessarily a complete intersection) implies, remarkably, that this projective variety is still determined by a single linear determinantal equation in the sense that its Chow form (see \cite{eisenbud03}) is given by a single (set-theoretic) linear determinantal equation in a suitable Grassmannian coordinate system, and as most varieties are not complete intersections, this is the best one can hope to achieve.
+As is explained in (\cite[Proposition 1]{beauville00}) the problem of finding linear determinantal (resp. set theoretic linear determinantal) equations for $X$ is equivalent to finding an \emph{Ulrich line bundle} on $X$ (resp. \textit{Ulrich vector bundles} on $X$).

+As was proved in (\cite{eisenbud03}), the existence of an Ulrich bundle on any projective variety $X$ implies, remarkably, that the Chow form of $X$ is given (set-theoretically) by a single linear determinantal equation in the Plucker coordinates on a suitable Grassmannian.
+The existence of Ulrich bundles is known in only in a few cases including complete intersections (so the conjecture of \cite{eisenbud03} is a wide open problem).
+On the other hand, the existence of Ulrich line bundles is more restrictive even for hypersurfaces \cite[Proposition 7.6]{beauville00}, \cite[Section 3]{beauville2018}.

-The main question which this note concerns itself with the \emph{question of provenance} of determinantal equations (resp. theoretic determinantal equations) when they exist: when does there exist an \emph{intrinsic} (set theoretic) determinantal equation for a hypersurface?
-Equivalently: when does there exist an \emph{intrinsic coherent sheaf} $\sE$ on $X$ which provides a (set theoretic) determinant equation for $X$?
+This note concerns itself with the \emph{question of provenance} of determinantal equations (resp. theoretic determinantal equations) when they exist: when does there exist an \emph{intrinsic} (set theoretic) determinantal equation for a hypersurface?
+Equivalently: when does there exist an \emph{intrinsic coherent sheaf} $\sE$ on $X$ which provides a (set theoretic) determinantal equation for $X$?

-I do not attempt to make a precise definition of intrinsic (as such an exercise might be too restrictive).
-However it will be clear from the proofs given below that the sheaves I provide here are intrinsically defined on $X$ (i.e. independent of any choices whatsoever including the embedding of $X\into\P^n$), and these sheaves behave well whenever $X$ moves in a flat family and their formation commutes with arbitrary base change.
-In characteristic zero I do not know how to find intrinsic equations for hypersurfaces.
-But in characteristic $p>0$ this problem sometimes lends itself a natural solution in some cases under \emph{arithmetic} assumptions on $X$.
-To explain the arithmetic assumptions on $X$ let me introduce additional notions.